-5.6.5 - ANTI-LOCK BRAKE SYSTEM
+5.6.3 - ANTI-LOCK BRAKE SYSTEM

-Each Flat and Step Deck Trailer comes factory equipped with an Anti-Lock Brake System (ABS).
-We use Meritor Wabco ABS systems.
-This system will typically have either two or four wheel speed sensors, one at each end of the centre axle.
+Each of these grain trailers comes factory equipped with an Anti-Lock Brake System (ABS).
+The manufacturer uses Meritor Wabco ABS systems.
+This system will typically have two wheel speed sensors, one at each end of the centre axle.
 The ABS valve is tank mounted.
 Air lines run from the valve to the brake chambers.